Graduation and Conferral of Degrees

 Readiness for Graduation

 The Office of the University Registrar conducts the final review of degree candidates' academic records to verify that all are on track to graduate.
-The degree auditor will check every course record and every detail in the permanent student academic record to make sure all the degree requirements are met, minimum grade point averages have been achieved, and that enough total credits have been completed to award a degree.
+The degree verifier will check every course record and every detail in the permanent student academic record to make sure all the degree requirements are met, minimum grade point averages have been achieved, and that enough total credits have been completed to award a degree.

-REASONS THAT WILL DELAY THE DEGREE AUDIT:
+REASONS THAT WILL DELAY THE DEGREE VERIFICATION:

 - Missing waiver/substitution forms